NYC Career Centers Blog | Tutorials, Resources, Tips & Tricks

 What Can You Do With Project Management Skills?

 Project management skills open up a wide range of career opportunities across various industries.
-These skills are applicable in fields such as IT, construction, healthcare, and finance.
+These skills are applicable to fields such as IT, construction, healthcare, and finance.

 • Work as a project manager in various sectors, including technology, healthcare, and construction.